-All four of my kids learned how to make the basics like scrambled and sunny-side-up eggs.
+All four kids learned to make the basics like scrambled and sunny-side-up eggs.
 They don’t often make them due to a shortage of time.
 Sleep?
 Or scramble eggs?
 Sleep.
 Always sleep.

 At night, I’ll set out the nonperishable breakfast items like cereal, bread, and oatmeal for the next day.
-Next to that, I’ll stack some small bowls, plates, and spoons.
+Next, I’ll stack some small bowls, plates, and spoons.

 It’s an easy setup, and it works.

 If you have a teen, you know they aren’t going to go to the trouble of locating the carrot container in the refrigerator.
-They’re going to opt for something crunchy and quick like a granola bar.
+They will opt for something crunchy and quick like a granola bar.
 But if the carrots are out on the counter?
 They’re more likely to grab a handful.